Welcome to Year 6!

-A very warm welcome to Year 6 from Mrs Plaskitt, Mrs Beckinsale-Yates, Mrs Price, Miss Monaghan, Mrs Goodman, Mrs Veasey and Mr Aherne!
+A very warm welcome to Year Six, from Mrs Price, Mrs BY, Miss Monaghan, Mrs Turner, Mrs Goodman and Mr Priestley.

 In Year 6, children are given the opportunity to build on their successes from their time in Key Stage 2.
-Throughout Year 6, the children will be exploring a variety of exciting and engaging cross-curricular topics including: Ancient Greece, South America and Natural Disasters and World War Two.
+Throughout Year 6, children will be exploring a variety of exciting and engaging cross-curricular topics including: Revolutions, Frozen Planets, Blood Heart, Gallery Rebels and A Child's War.

-Throughout the year we will cover weekly SEAL lessons, which will focus on our 5 Rs.
-This half term our 5R focus is Responsible and our SEAL topics is 'Good to be me!'.
+Throughout the year, we will cover weekly SEAL lessons, which will focus on developing children's social and emotional development.
+We will participate in circle time activities, group work and link our learning to Fundamental British Values (FBV) and our 5 Rs as much as possible.
+This half term our 5R focus is RESPECT and our SEAL topic is 'NEW BEGINNINGS!

 Could we please ask that you ensure PE kits are kept in school all week.
-Our PE days are Thursdays and Fridays, but there are often extra PE opportunities throughout the week.
+Our PE days are Tuesdays where we will be learning all about TRI-GOLF and Fridays where we will be DANCING, but there are often extra PE opportunities throughout the week.
 Children will also have daily physical activities.